-- The Office of Legislative Services (OLS) concludes that there would be a one-time expenditure increase by the State for the first year to develop the statewide farmland preservation formula required by the bill.
-The State Agriculture Development Committee estimates a one-time expenditure increase of between \$500,000 and \$1 million for a qualified appraisal firm to develop this formula. - The OLS determines the bill would result in an increase in the cost for the State and local governments to purchase a development easement.
-The OLS cannot quantify this estimated increase because it cannot predict how many development easements will be acquired and the cost of acquiring those easements.
+- The Office of Legislative Services (OLS) concludes that there would be a one-time expenditure increase by the State for the first year to develop the Statewide farmland preservation formula required by the bill.
+The State Agriculture Development Committee estimates a one-time expenditure increase of between \$500,000 and \$1 million for a qualified appraisal firm to develop this formula. - The OLS determines the bill would result in an increase in the cost for the State and local governments to purchase fee simple title to, and development easements on, farmland.
+The OLS cannot quantify this estimated increase because it cannot predict how many development easements or titles will be acquired and the cost of acquiring those easements and titles.